zuygui/learning_rust/README.md

 ## TODO

-Write an program for solve the Hanoi Tower problem in Rust.
+Write an program for solve the Hanoi Tower problem in Rust using recursivity and without.

 ## Utils resources